realodix/dessert-dev/README.md

 ## Writing Tests

-NextProject offers you six functions constructor to write your tests:
+NextProject offers you six functions to write your tests:

 - `Assert::that($actual)`
 - `Check::that($actual)`